MiTsSsS/Tower-Defense/README.md

 # Future Work
 - Preview tower range before placing it.
 - Timer and Score counter.
-- Gradual increase for the game difficulty based on elapsed time since its start.
+- Gradual increase of the game difficulty based on elapsed time since its start.